breezerider/DC-parameter-inference/README.md

 which will produce a shell script `run_fig1.sh`.
 Run this cripts and it will produce the true-negative and true-positive counts, that can be plotted using `plot.py`.

-# Data for Figure 2
+# Reproduce Data for Figure 2

 You can reproduce the results in Figure 2 by changing your working directory to `figure-2/{a,b,c}` and running